Search turns to recovery for American woman whose husband says she fell overboard in Bahamas, officials say

 By Chris Boyette, Martin Goillandeau, CNN

-(CNN) — Authorities in the Bahamas are investigating after an American woman reportedly fell overboard while on an evening boat trip with her husband and went missing at sea, police said.
+(CNN) — An American woman is missing at sea in the Bahamas after reportedly falling overboard during an evening dinghy ride with her husband, prompting a recovery mission and investigation, police said.

-The couple had left a resort on the island of Elbow Cay Saturday night in a small 8-foot hard-bottom dinghy when they hit poor weather and the woman fell overboard, the Royal Bahamas Police Force said.

-Lynette Hooker, 55, of Onsted, Michigan, and her husband, Brian Hooker, 58, both US nationals, were heading back to their yacht, “Soulmate,” when she bounced out of the boat, according to Richard Cook, Fire team lead with Hope Town Volunteer Fire and Rescue.
+Lynette Hooker, 55, and her husband, Brian Hooker, 58, both US nationals from Michigan, were heading back to their yacht, “Soulmate,” when the wife “bounced” out of the boat, according to Richard Cook, fire team lead with Hope Town Volunteer Fire and Rescue.

+The woman’s husband said the couple hit strong currents after they had left Hope Town and were headed to Elbow Cay Saturday night in a small 8-foot hard-bottom dinghy, the Royal Bahamas Police Force said.

+Cook said Lynette Hooker was not wearing a personal flotation device.
+However, her daughter, Karli Aylesworth, told CNN that Brian Hooker left her a voicemail saying authorities had found a flotation device he threw to Lynette Hooker after she went overboard.

 According to police, Brian Hooker told them “strong currents subsequently carried her away,” and “he lost sight of her.”

-Hooker told officials that he last saw his wife swimming towards the shore.
+Hooker told officials that he last saw his wife swimming toward the shore.

 When she fell overboard, Hooker said she had the engine safety lanyard and it went over with her.